 Crown Molding Sizes (Styles & Dimensions Guide)

-Architects and interior designers rely on extensive knowledge and professional judgment to decide the correct crown molding size to go into any room.
+Architects and interior designers rely on extensive knowledge and professional judgment to decide the correct crown molding sizes to go into any room.
 These decorative trims can add a luxurious vibe or a welcoming charm to a living space, allowing homeowners and building owners to convey the right atmosphere to occupants and guests.

 As a rule, crown moldings create balance and proportion, making the space more inviting and pleasant.
-Unfortunately, not all homeowners have an architect or interior designer’s keen eye or in-depth understanding of crown molding sizes.
+Unfortunately, not all homeowners have an architect or interior designer’s keen eye or in-depth understanding of different sizes.
+Regardless, homeowners can adhere to established guidelines to make them more confident in choosing the right size for their living spaces.

 Standard Crown Molding Sizes